 Human eye is a natural lens where the muscles control the focal length (they can change the shape of the lens).
 However, some people have eyes whose lenses do not focus light correctly, and therefore they need to use glasses - artificial lenses.

-With the appropriate arrangement of lenses, we can construct microscopes which can magnify tiny objects and telescopes which can magnify objects that are far away.
-Check our thin lens calculator if you want to learn about magnification of a simple lens.
+With the appropriate arrangement of lenses, we can construct microscopes that can magnify tiny objects and telescopes which can magnify objects that are far away.
+Check our thin lens calculator if you want to learn about the magnification of a simple lens and our telescope magnification calculator if you wish to learn more about how a telescope works.

 Another application of lenses is a camera.
 Just like the eye muscles, a system of lenses can change its focal length (by sliding lenses along the camera) to focus the image on the camera film.